Krypton-fluoride laser: Applications

 This laser has also been used to produce soft X-ray emission from a plasma, through irradiation by brief pulses of this laser light.
-Other important applications include manipulating of various materials such as plastic, glass, crystal, composite materials and living tissue.
-The light from this UV laser is strongly absorbed by lipids, nucleic acids and proteins, making it useful for applications in medical therapy and surgery.
+Other important applications include manipulating various materials such as plastic, glass, crystal, composite materials, and living tissue.
+The light from this UV laser is strongly absorbed by lipids, nucleic acids, and proteins, making it useful for applications in medical therapy and surgery.

 Microelectronics

 The most widespread industrial application of KrF excimer lasers has been in deep-ultraviolet photolithography for the manufacturing of microelectronic devices (i.e., semiconductor integrated circuits or "chips").
-From the early 1960s through the mid-1980s, Hg-Xe lamps had been used for lithography at 436, 405 and 365 nm wavelengths.
+From the early 1960s through the mid-1980s, Hg-Xe lamps had been used for lithography at 436, 405, and 365 nm wavelengths.
 However, with the semiconductor industry's need for both finer resolution (for denser and faster chips) and higher production throughput (for lower costs), the lamp-based lithography tools were no longer able to meet the industry's requirements.
-This challenge was overcome when in a pioneering development in 1982, deep-UV excimer laser lithography was demonstrated at IBM by K. Jain.
+This challenge was overcome when, in a pioneering development in 1982, deep-UV excimer laser lithography was demonstrated at IBM by K. Jain.
 With phenomenal advances made in equipment and technology in the last two decades, modern semiconductor electronic devices fabricated using excimer laser lithography now total more than $400 billion in annual production.
-As a result, it is the semiconductor industry view that excimer laser lithography (with both KrF and ArF lasers) has been a crucial factor in the predictive power of Moore's law.
+As a result, it is the semiconductor industry's view that excimer laser lithography (with both KrF and ArF lasers) has been a crucial factor in the predictive power of Moore's law.
 From an even broader scientific and technological perspective: since the invention of the laser in 1960, the development of excimer laser lithography has been highlighted as one of the major milestones in the 50-year history of the laser.